wd5gnr/1802UNO/readme.md

 There is quite a bit of software out there for the 1802 that uses a terminal such as monitors, Basic, Forth, etc. In many cases, these programs expect to drive their own serial port via the Q and EF ports.
 This approach won't work with the simulator.
-I may try to port or recreate parts of Riley's BIOS althoug it will require being "ROMed" as the simulator only has 1K of RAM.
+I may try to port or recreate parts of Riley's BIOS although it will require being "ROMed" as the simulator only has 1K of RAM.

 Of course, if you have the source to a program you can change it to use the serial ports (very easy to read and write serial compared to bit-banging).